 If you feel easily fatigued, you may need to lower your pace, reduce the duration of each exercise bout, or reduce the number of exercise bouts per day.

 Contact your doctor if you experience any of the following symptoms during or after exercise: chest pain or discomfort, rapid heart rate, irregular heart rhythm, high blood pressure, profuse shortness of breath (i.e., not normal exercise-related shortness of breath), or any other symptom which feels off.

 Effects of medications

-Medications such as beta-blockers will reduce your heart rate response to a given exercise workload, so your pulse may not be an accurate indicator of how hard you’re working.
-Even so, it’s still not a bad idea to keep tabs on your exercise heart rate so you know what your individual response is under the effects of your medication regime.
+Medications such as beta-blockers will reduce your heart rate response to exercise, so your pulse may not be an accurate indicator of how hard you’re working.

-Heart rate and blood pressure aside, gradually work up to a moderate to somewhat hard pace where you’re breathing just hard enough to perform the exercise but can still carry on a conversation with an exercise buddy.
-In exercise physiologist parlance, this is known as “the talk test.”
+With the talk test, you work up to a moderate to somewhat difficult pace (i.e., a 6 or 7 on a 1 to 10 scale) where you’re breathing just hard enough to perform the exercise but can still carry on a conversation with an exercise buddy.

 Aerobic exercise precautions